inglada/iota2/doc/source/iota2_samples_management.rst

     - minNumber
         To set the minimum number of samples by class required
     - balance
-        balance all classes with the same number of samples as the majority one
+        Samples are generated for each class until every class reach the same number of training samples as the largest one.
     - byClass
         augment only some of the classes

 Parameters related to ``minNumber`` and ``byClass`` strategies are

     - samples.strategy.minNumber
-        minimum number of samples
+        minimum number of samples per classes.
     - samples.strategy.byClass
         path to a CSV file containing in first column the class's label and in the second column the minimum number of samples required.